What's new in Windows Server 2022

 Improvements to Windows Admin Center to manage Windows Server 2022 include capabilities to both report on the current state of the Secured-core features mentioned above, and where applicable, allow customers to enable the features.
 More information on these and many more improvements to Windows Admin Center can be found at the Windows Admin Center documentation.

-You can now also run applications that depend on Azure Active Directory with group Managed Services Accounts (gMSA) without domain joining the container host, and Windows Containers now support Microsoft Distributed Transaction Control (MSDTC) and Microsoft Message Queuing (MSMQ).
+Applications can now use Azure Active Directory with group Managed Services Accounts (gMSA) without domain joining the container host.
+Windows Containers now also support Microsoft Distributed Transaction Control (MSDTC) and Microsoft Message Queuing (MSMQ).

 There are several other enhancements that simplify the Windows Container experience with Kubernetes.
 These enhancements include support for host-process containers for node configuration, IPv6, and consistent network policy implementation with Calico.

-With support for Intel Ice Lake processors, Windows Server 2022 supports business-critical and large-scale applications, such as SQL Server, that require up to 48 TB of memory and 2,048 logical cores running on 64 physical sockets.
+With support for Intel Ice Lake processors, Windows Server 2022 supports business-critical and large-scale applications that require up to 48 TB of memory and 2,048 logical cores running on 64 physical sockets.
 Confidential computing with Intel Secured Guard Extension (SGX) on Intel Ice Lake improves application security by isolating applications from each other with protected memory.

 Other key features